Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 top of page

-Let's check out the trail route we will follow after taking the right fork from the Duck Lake trail junction.
+Let's check out the trail route after taking the right fork from the Duck Lake trail junction.

 View.
-The profile on the horizon through this small break in the forest cover is the huge burnt-red colored volcanic structure of The Dardanelles.
-Spicer Meadow Reservoir lay just below its North side, which is the side facing us.
-The Tahoe to Yosemite Trail bends Southeast to pass through Jenkins Canyon around the far Left edge of The Dardanelles.
+The profile on the horizon through this small break in the forest cover is the huge burnt-red volcanic structure of The Dardanelles.
+Spicer Meadow Reservoir lay just below its North side, which is the side near us.
+The Tahoe to Yosemite Trail bends Southeast to pass through Jenkins Canyon on the far Left edge of The Dardanelles.
 That's where we're headed.

 West, or Right from Duck Lake Loop junction.